mendax1234/6940Swerve-docs/docs/source/docs/software-info-old/other-miscs/index.rst

 `<https://www.howtogeek.com/241421/how-to-calibrate-your-gaming-controller-in-windows-10/>`_

 Makes sense right?
 To fully experience the epicness of swerve, you need to have quality inputs.
-Swerve simply can’t be at its best if it's being driven with a poor controller.
+Swerve simply can't be at its best if it's being driven with a poor controller.

 Seriously, Implement Brownout Protection!
 --------------------------------------------